Abdullah-offical/foodOnline/readme.txt

 21 templetes inheritance

 22 use Django form to registration implement, User or Customer save there data of user to database.

+23 Django messages use

+24 Resturent registration or vendor registration